-Psychedelic Medicine The Therapeutic Potential of Mind-Altering Substances
+Psychedelic Medicine the Therapeutic Potential of MIND-Altering Substances

 Psychedelic Medicine: The Therapeutic Potential of Mind-Altering Substances is a course offered by the University of Maastricht.